dy/define-element/README.md

 This way, for example, rxjs can be streamed directly to the template.

 Template parts are implemented via [polyfill](https://github.com/github/template-parts), when shipped natively the polyfill is expected to be removed.
+Template processor is implemented via [subscript](https://github.com/spectjs/subscript).

 ### Script